+Need to get your coupons in order?
+These coupon binder category labels will help you find them all quickly!
 As you know I was laid off from my job only 4 days before Christmas.
-Not wanting to have to go back to work until I HAVE to I made the decision to do what ever I could to let me wait until September to return.
+Not wanting to have to go back to work until I HAVE to I made the decision to do whatever I could to let me wait until September to return.
 Since my living expenses aren’t going down anytime soon I needed to find somewhere to make the most out of my money that I do have.
 One thing I began doing was couponing.
-Of course I’m no Extreme Couponer but I get what my family needs and have a reasonable stock pile that serves us well.
+Of course, I’m no Extreme Couponer but I get what my family needs and have a reasonable stockpile that serves us well.
 I have more stock of non-edibles as it’s more of what I can store easily but if the deal is good enough I’ll deal with some clutter for a bit.
 I don’t have a Shaw’s, Publix, or any other grocery store that those kinda deals come from anyways.

-So here is a complete list after almost 6 months of use.
-This list has been modified through the months and while I probably have more then others I never have a problem quickly finding my coupons.
+Here is a complete list of all my coupon binder category labels after almost 6 months of use.
+This list has been modified through the months and while I probably have more than others I never have a problem quickly finding my coupons.
 I don’t mind spending a bit more time in the beginning then fumbling in the stores trying to figure out where I stuck it or going through pages of coupons.

 Cold, Allergy, Medicine